How to uncover bargain rates for top hotels

 The most well known for secret bargains is the secret hotels section at Lastminute.com*.
 It has deals on up to five-star hotels worldwide, and is particularly strong in London.

-How to uncover them
+How to try and uncover them

 Share your tips and successes with others in the Lastminute.com hotels forum thread.